Glossary

 GAAP

-Increase in equity as a result of business activities not a part of normal operations (e.g. a cruise company selling an asset such as its dining room chairs); reported on a net basis.
+An increase in equity resulting from a peripheral or incidental business activity — one outside of normal operations (e.g., a cruise company selling dining room chairs).
+Gains are reported on a net basis.

 General Ledger (GL)